michaelpradel/DeepBugs/README.md

 1) Extract code pieces
 2) Use a trained classifier to identify bugs

-Each bug detector addresses a particular bug pattern, e.g.:

-  * The `SwappedArgs` bug detector looks for accidentally swapped arguments of a function call, e.g., calling `setPoint(y,x)` instead of `setPoint(x,y)`.
-  * The `BinOperator` bug detector looks for incorrect operators in binary operations, e.g., `i <= len` instead of `i < len`.
-  * The `IncorrectBinaryOperand` bug detector looks for incorrect operands in binary operations, e.g., `height - x` instead of `height - y`.

 #### Step 1: Extract code pieces

 `node javascript/extractFromJS.js calls --files <list of files>`